Two wheeler tyres – Different types, pros & cons

 2. Heavier and less fuel-efficient compared to tubeless tyres.

-Checkout the comparison between tube and tubeless two-wheeler tyres in the chart given below
+Compare the features of tube and tubeless two-wheeler tyres in the chart below.

 Comparison between tube type and tubeless type two-wheeler tyres